Skip To Main Content

 By the mid-sixties, the school started seeing a decline in the number of resident students, so the boarding school was closed in 1975.
 This was a difficult decision made when Sister Mary Berchmans Hannan, VHM, '48 & '50 was Headmistress.

-This circa 1968 photograph shows dissection in biology class in St. Joseph’s Hall with Sister Mary Cecilia Clark.
+This circa 1968 photograph shows dissection in biology class in St. Joseph Hall with Sister Mary Cecilia Clark.

 This photograph from the early 1970s shows Headmistress Sister Mary Berchmans Hannan at her desk.

-She came to Visitation as a 14‑year‑old to join the sophomore class, graduating in 1948, and later the Junior College in 1950.
+Sister Mary Berchmans had initially come to Visitation as a 14-year-old to join the sophomore class, graduating in 1948, and from the Junior College in 1950.
 She entered the Monastery the next year, professing in 1952.
-She taught Latin and religion for many years.
-Then she became headmistress of the school in 1969, serving in that role for 20 years, and later as president for the next 17.
+She taught Visitation students Latin and religion for many years.
+She became headmistress of the school in 1969, serving in that role for 20 years, and later as president for the next 17.

 This photograph from the late 1970s shows Sister Mary de Sales McNabb lecturing in her classroom.